Barro/compiler-warnings/README.md

 # Usage

-After you have installed all the requirements and are able to run ANTLR with `antlr4` command, just use following commands:
+After you have installed all the requirements and are able to run ANTLR with `antlr4` command, just use following commands in `parsers/` directory to generate these lists yourself:

     ninja
     ./parse-clang-diagnostic-groups.py <path-to-clang-source>/include/clang/Basic/DiagnosticGroups.td